 Class Absences.
 Whenever the number of absences exceeds 20% (10% for graduate classes) of the total course appointments, the teacher may give a failing grade.
 Merely being absent from campus does not exempt the student from this policy.
 Absences recorded because of late registration, suspension, and early/late vacation leaves are not excused.
 The class work missed may be made up only if the teacher allows.
-Three tardies are equal to one absence are required to see a nurse on the first day of any illness which interferes with class attendance.
-Non-residence-hall students should show written verification of illness obtained from their own physician.
-Excuses for absences not due to illness are issued directly from the dean's office.
+Three tardies are equal to one absence.

-Students are considered class members and are charged tuition until they file a Change of Registration form in the Academic Records Office.
+Registered students are considered class members until they file a Change of Registration form in the Academic Records Office.